juliancasaburi/juliancasaburi.github.io/src/content/blog/academia/academia.md

 ---
-title: "How My Thesis Director Introduced Me to Academic Publishing"
+title: "From a 145-Page Thesis to a 15-Page Paper: My Crash Course in Academic Publishing"
 publishDate: "2025-07-15"
 description: "A personal reflection on learning the process of publishing papers to conferences and journals."
 tags: